ft-anywhere-fitness-05/back_end/README.md

 Instructor can edit a class's information using the class_id

 > **_ Required information _**
-> Only information provided will update on class
+> Only information provided in the body will update in selected class
+> { intensity: "6" }	- Works
+> { intensit: "6" }	- Does not work Works

 <details>